dev4press/gd-security-headers/readme.txt

 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into Languages directory.

 == Changelog ==
+= 1.7.1 (2023.10.29) =
+* Edit: improvements to the CSP logs panel input processing
+* Edit: improvements to the CSP logs panel arguments sanitization
+* Edit: improvements to the log classes PHP code
+* Fix: union based SQL injection vulnerability with the CSP logs panel

 = 1.7 (2023.08.24) =
 * New: system requirements: PHP 7.3 or newer
 * New: tested with WordPress 6.0 to 6.3